cobblau/dnsperf/README.md

 **-i**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies interval of queries in seconds.
 The default number is zero.
 This option is not supported currently.
 **-P**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the transport layer protocol to send DNS queries, `udp` or `tcp`.
-As we known, although UDP is the suggested protocol, DNS queries can be send either by UDP or TCP.
-The default is `udp`. `tcp` is not supported currently, and it will coming soon.
+As we know, although UDP is the suggested protocol, DNS queries can be send either by UDP or TCP.
+The default is `udp`. `tcp` is not supported currently, and it is coming soon.
 **-f**
 &nbsp;&nbsp;&nbsp;&nbsp;Specify address family of DNS transport, `inet` or `inet6`.
 The default is `inet`. `inet6` is not supported currently.
 **-v**